On Dynamical Justification of Quantum Scattering Cross Section: Introduction

-In both scattering processes, the differential cross section is well-established in the framework of the corresponding dynamical equations: the Maxwell equations in the case of the Rayleigh scattering and the Newton equations in the case of the Rutherford scattering.
-On the other hand, a satisfactory justification of the quantum scattering cross section is missing.
+In both scattering processes studied by Rayleigh and Rutherford the concept of differential cross section is well-established in the framework of the corresponding dynamical equations: the Maxwell equations in the case of Rayleigh scattering and the Newton equations in the case of Rutherford scattering.